SadanandJaiswal/Learning-Spring-Boot/README.md

   - **`@RequiredArgsConsturctor`**: automatically generates a constructor with parameters for all final fields or fields marked with `@NonNull`.

   - **`@NoArgsConstructor`** : utomatically generates a public no-argument constructor for a Java class at compile time — eliminating boilerplate.

+  - **`@ToString`** : This will create toString Method for that class
+    - `@ToString.Exclude` : Variable with this annotation will not be used in toString Method of that class

 - We will use PostGreSQL for database and DBeaver for graphical analysis
   - install using chocolatey